 Boiling, Ice bath…

 Boiling – Add enough water to a large pot to ensure there is at least one inch of water covering the eggs when they’re added.
 Bring the water to a boil.
 Gently add the eggs to the boiling water.
 I use a large strainer and gently drop half of them in at a time.
+Return to a full boil.
 Cover the pot with a lid and remove it from the heat.
 Allow the eggs to sit covered for exactly 15 minutes.
 Note: Do not place the eggs in cold water before bringing to a boil.
 The cold water causes the proteins in the egg whites to set slowly which gives them plenty of time to fuse to the membranes surrounding them, thus making the eggs hard to peel.

 Ice Bath – Drain the hot water from the eggs and immediately immerse the eggs into a pan of ice water.
 Allow the eggs to remain in the ice water for 10 minutes.
 Drain the water from the eggs.
 At this point, you can roll the eggs around in the strainer to help break up the shells but it’s not necessary.